-203833/01/A - 30 June 2005/6-1 of 2 C:\Documents and Settings\kir09835\My Documents\Guyana Cons Emergency UNDP\DraftMediumTermReport\MediumTermReport.doc/amk An example of the success of the Emergency Works has been the excellent co-operation achieved between donors and between donors, the Task Force and government to expedite allocation of funds, reduce bureaucracy and to continuously engage with the Task Force to monitor progress throughout the period.
+An example of the success of the Emergency Works has been the excellent co-operation achieved between donors and between donors, the Task Force and government to expedite allocation of funds, reduce bureaucracy and to continuously engage with the Task Force to monitor progress throughout the period.
 The special nature of the emergency situation encouraged such an approach and as the programme moves into the Medium Term some procedures will inevitably return to standard rules and approach.
 Nevertheless the management of the medium term programme aims to build on the good relationships developed and a Donor Pool is proposed for co-ordination, overview and fund allocation.
 However there is a real concern that the different procurement rules, different forms of contract, constraints and priorities of different donors will seriously slow the progress of approvals.
-It is recommended that the donors discuss whether it is possible to work together to adopt a common form of procedure that satisfies the financial control and oversight rules of each donor along with a common form of Works, Services and goods contract such as the FIDIC suite of contract documents.
+It is recommended that the donors discuss whether it is possible to work together to adopt a common form of procedure that satisfies the financial control and oversight rules of each donor along with a common form of Works, Services and Goods Contracts such as the FIDIC suite of contract documents.